OCHA-DAP/hdx-python-scraper/docs/main.md

           - "#severity+travel"
           - "#severity+date+travel"

-The gam mini scraper reads from a spreadsheet that has a multiline header (headers defined as rows 3 and 4).
+The gam configurable scraper reads from a spreadsheet that has a multiline header (headers defined as rows 3 and 4).
 Experimentation is often needed with row numbers since in my experience, they are sometimes offset from the real row numbers seen when opening the spreadsheet. date_col defines a column that contains date information and date_type specifies in what form the date information is held eg. as a date, a year or an int.
 The scraper will